Yuan-Meng/personal_website/content/posts/negative_sampling.md

 > 3. **Stable** 🤔: Need additional indexing work in new corpuses
 > 3. **Data-independent** ✅: MNS doesn't rely on side information

-## Online Hard Negative Mining
+## Online Hard Negative Mining (HNM)

 The 3 sampling approaches above (DNS, BNS, MNS) are all static samplers, since the sampling probability for each item $j$ is fixed and independent of the model's learning progress.
 Researchers (e.g., [Hacohen and Weinshal, 2019](https://arxiv.org/abs/1904.03626)) found that introducing hard negatives (e.g., negative items with high predicted scores) can accelerate model convergence.
-This approach is "Curriculum Learning," and using model-generated scores to select hard negatives is "Online Hard Negative Mining".
-Starting with hard negatives may confuse the model, but after sufficient training on easy negatives from a static sampler, adding hard negatives can help the model align its "learned hypothesis" with the "target hypothesis," leading to faster convergence.
+This approach is "curriculum learning," and using model-generated scores to select hard negatives is "online Hard Negative Mining (HNM)".
+Starting with hard negatives may confuse the model, but after sufficient training on easy negatives from a static sampler, adding hard negatives helps the model align its "learned hypothesis" with the "target hypothesis," leading to faster convergence.

 > <span style="background-color: #FDB515"><b>Performance review:</b></span> Great addition to MNS, but don't start with it
 > 1. **Efficient** ✅: Can use the model itself to rank items in mini-batch